Erectile Dysfunction / Urinary Incontinence

 Initially this can be quite daunting or concerning for patients but once they try it it’s very simple, it’s like patients giving themselves an insulin injection when they have a diagnosis of diabetes.

-The success rate for injection therapy is very good but it’s important if it’s not right initially to see your doctor again to get the dose rechecked and ensure that you’re using it properly.
+The success rate for injection therapy is very good9 but it’s important if it’s not right initially to see your doctor again to get the dose rechecked and ensure that you’re using it properly.

 The main side effects are some scarring that can occur from where the needle is put into the shaft of the penis but if you rotate this site (change the injection site regularly) that risk is very low.

 The other side effect is priapism which is a prolonged erection.
-That usually occurs if the dose has not been given appropriately and it’s quite rare if the dose is given at a low dose initially.
-But if patients get an erection that will not settle, it’s important to go to the accident and emergency department and get treated straight away so that you don’t have any permanent side effects.
+That usually occurs if the dose has not been given appropriately and it’s quite rare if the dose is given at a low dose initially.10 But if patients get an erection that will not settle, it’s important to go to the accident and emergency department and get treated straight away so that you don’t have any permanent side effects.

 So prostaglandin injection therapy is an excellent treatment that is available for patients.

-In summary, my first line of treatment is oral agents, followed by a vacuum pump or prostaglandin injection therapy and most patients will be able to have erections satisfactory for intercourse with 1 or more of these options.
+In summary, my first line of treatment is oral agents, followed by a vacuum pump or prostaglandin injection therapy and most patients will be able to have erections satisfactory for intercourse with one or more of these options.
 The other option which is greatly underutilised in our community and is very efficacious is the penile prostheses.
 See sexual rehabilitation post prostatectomy